Call: 07956 409300

 Red Light Therapy, LASER Treatments, Near Infrared; .Red Light Therapy, LASER Treatments, Near Infrared; .

-The highest technology in Pain Relief, Soft tissue repair, Nerve (neurogenic) pain relief, even resolving old wounds or recent ones to get better wound and scar healing!
+Mike has been working with The Thor Pro System since 2020, one of the highest technologies in Pain Relief, Soft tissue repair, Nerve (neurogenic) pain relief, even resolving old wounds or recent ones to get better wound and scar healing!

 See the amazing results from the testimonials on THOR Laser.com.